ShreeKeshavan/Car_price_prediction/README.md

 # `Car_price_prediction`
 **Project Description:** Car Price Prediction

 I undertook a project focused on car price prediction.
 The objective of this project was to develop a predictive model that could accurately estimate the prices of cars based on various features.
-This project allowed me to apply my skills in data analysis, machine learning, and programming to solve a real-world problem.
+This project allowed me to apply my skills in data analysis, data visualization, machine learning, and in programming to solve a real-world problem.

 **`Key-Points`**